-In this two-part activity you will be identifying and organizing information about the virus and then creating a public service announcement (PSA) to raise people's awareness about the virus.
+In this two-part activity you will be identifying and organizing information about the virus and then creating a public service announcement (PSA) to raise awareness about critical facts and to debunk myths.

-- 1. Discuss the following questions and record your responses on Padlet (or paper). - How can understanding the coronavirus make it less frightening? - What do you know about coronavirus and what have you heard about it that has been in the news? - What causes viruses? - How do viruses affect us? - How can we avoid the spread of viruses? - Have you ever had a virus that you know of (like the flu)?
+- 1. Discuss the following questions and collect and record responses on Padlet (or paper). - How can understanding the coronavirus make it less frightening? - What do you know about coronavirus and what have you heard about it that has been in the news? - What causes viruses? - What are the effects of viruses? - How can we avoid the spread of viruses? - Have you ever had a virus that you know of (like the flu)?
 How did you feel?
 What made you feel better?
 What do you think caused the virus?

-- 2. Watch the movie "Coronavirus" available here: https://bit.ly/3jliojX - 3.
-Return to your Padlet (or paper) notes.
-Add new ideas based on what you learned in the video. - 4.
+- 2. Watch the movie "Coronavirus" available here: https://bit.ly/3jliojX.
+You can turn on the closed caption option to aid in understanding. - 3.
+Return to your Padlet (or paper).
+Add new ideas or expand the ideas based on what you learned in the video. - 4.
 Now, organize and group the information.
 What themes or related ideas are there?
 If you are using Padlet, you can group your ideas by dragging the notes together and adding connecting lines.
 This is called a concept map. - 5.
 From the information that you have collected, what would you most want to teach others about?
 What do they most need to know in order to help them protect themselves and others?